Petsku01/SIEM-rules/Sigma_rules/Converting Sigma Rules.markdown

-# Converting Sigma Rules to SIEMs: A Guide
+# Converting Sigma Rules to SIEMs: A Guide for Python

 ## Introduction